Derek Bailey (guitarist): Music

-Throughout both his commercial and improvising careers, Bailey's principal guitar was a 1963 Gibson ES 175 model.
+Throughout both his commercial and improvising careers, Bailey's main guitar was a 1963 Gibson ES-175 model.
 Although he occasionally made use of prepared guitar in the 1970s (he would, for example, put paper clips on the strings, wrap his instruments in chains, or add further strings to the guitar), often for Dadaist/theatrical effect, by the end of that decade he had, in his own words, "dumped" such methods.
 Bailey argued that his approach to music-making was actually far more orthodox than that of performers such as Keith Rowe of the improvising collective AMM, who treats the guitar purely as a "sound source" rather than as a musical instrument.
 Instead, Bailey preferred to "look for whatever 'effects' I might need through technique".

 Eschewing labels such as "jazz" and "free jazz", Bailey described his music as "non-idiomatic".
 In the second edition of his book Improvisation..., Bailey indicated that he felt that free improvisation was no longer "non-idiomatic" in his sense of the word, as it had become a recognizable genre and musical style itself.
 Bailey frequently sought performance contexts that would provide new stimulations and challenge that would prove musically "interesting", as he often put it.
 This led to work with collaborators such as Pat Metheny, John Zorn, Lee Konitz, David Sylvian, Cyro Baptista, Cecil Taylor, Keiji Haino, tap dancer Will Gaines, Drum 'n' Bass DJ Ninj, Susie Ibarra, Thurston Moore of Sonic Youth and the Japanese noise rock group Ruins.
 Despite often performing and recording in a solo context, he was far more interested in the dynamics and challenges of working with other musicians, especially those who did not necessarily share his approach.
 As he put it in a March 2002 article of Jazziz magazine: